chrisalexander/blog/_posts/2017/2017-03-04-diversity-in-tech-seminar.md

 I can tell you this with conviction, based upon extensive personal experience - sure I can do 14+ hour days for weeks at a time, but I will get more done and it will be higher quality (plus I will be happier!) if you let me go home at a sensible hour, spend time with the family and dog, and come back the next morning having slept well after a nice dinner I had time to prepare myself.

 For more than 18 months now I have been tracking my work tasks using a timer; over the past year I have been consciously trying to reduce that timer count from 8.5+ hours/day to 7.5 to 8 hours.
 Half of this was easy by just taking a full lunch break, a great rest-stop during the day to allow the old brain cells to recharge.
-Whether people say I'm a high performer or not is not for me to decide but nobody has complained yet, and I personally feel and feedback has indicated my performance has improved as a result.
+Whether people say I'm a high performer or not is not for me to say but nobody has complained yet, and I personally feel and feedback has indicated my performance has improved as a result.

 If only people across the industry were to realise this!